exasol/project-keeper/doc/developer_guide/developer_guide.md

 If you want to check if newer versions of some of the plugins are available and potentially update the plugin versions in the templates you can run the java class `TemplateUpdater` as java application.

-`TemplateUpdater` will inspect the template files and replace the plugin version by the latest version available from maven-central.
+`TemplateUpdater` will inspect the template files and replace the plugin version by the latest stable version available from Maven Central.

 ## Requirement Tracing